How I ended a corporate career listening to my inner artistic voice.

 After this chapter I wanted to explore further media and figurative work.
 I instantly fell in love with watercolor painting and floral decor.
 I learned a lot about illustration and I quickly understood that, as opposed to fine art, a commercial yet artistic approach was giving much more professional opportunities to diversify activities and make it a living.

 So here I am, creating a new life, filled with art and freedom!
-I invite you to follow this journey along with coming blog posts.
+I invite you to follow this journey along.